Arc’teryx Acrux TR GTX

 See the Men's Arc'teryx Acrux TR GTX See the Women's Arc'teryx Acrux TR GTX

-Arc’teryx is a relatively small-time player in the hiking footwear world, but they’ve recently assembled a solid lineup of quality designs.
-Released last year, the Acrux TR GTX slots in as their mid-height model designed for tackling technical terrain with a heavy pack.
+Arc’teryx is a relatively small-time player in the world of hiking footwear, but they’ve recently assembled a solid lineup of quality designs.
+The Acrux TR GTX slots in as their mid-height model designed for tackling technical terrain with a heavy pack.
 We put the boot to the test in Colorado’s rugged San Juan Mountains and were impressed by its light weight and hardwearing build.
 However, we felt the Acrux's cushioning and arch support weren't sufficient for rough off-trail use.
-Below we break down the Arc’teryx Acrux TR’s comfort, weight, traction, stability and support, durability, fit and sizing, and more.
+Below we break down our experiences with the Acrux TR.
 To see how it stacks up to the competition, see our article on the best hiking boots.

 In terms of trail comfort, we came away with mixed feelings with the Arc’teryx Acrux TR GTX.
 The good news: the boot’s inaugural outing was a steep, 3,000-foot jaunt up to 12,500 feet to acclimatize in preparation for our bikepacking trip through Colorado’s San Juan Mountains.
 By the end of the hike, I had experienced no hotspots or blisters, which is always a win with new shoes.
 However, I do have a couple of comfort-related gripes with the Acrux, and the most glaring is the lack of arch and midsole support.
 I have fairly high arches, and the 3D-molded OrthoLite insole feels quite flat and has caused aching in my feet over long distances.
 Replacing the removable insole is a good start (especially for extended trips), but the lack of cushioning is nevertheless a weak point.
 The padding around the upper and tongue do an adequate job of protecting my ankle, but a little more wouldn’t hurt, and especially if you’re used to generous padding in your boots.

 The other notable issue is the Acrux’s height.
-Compared to most other mid-height boots, the Acrux’s collar dips fairly low, which allows trail debris to enter much more readily (my La Sportiva Trango TRK GTX, for example, comes up about an inch higher and doesn’t have the same problem).
-In fact, I actually have to take the Acrux off relatively often to dump out pebbles and grit.
+Compared to most other mid-height boots, the Acrux’s collar dips fairly low, which allows trail debris to enter much more readily.
+In fact, I actually had to take the Acrux off relatively often to dump out pebbles and grit.
 Additionally, the tongue has a tendency to flare out rather than sit flush against the laces, which makes it easier for debris to accumulate between the tongue and shin.
 If you’re wearing shorts or cinched hiking pants, this can be a frequent nuisance.

 At 2 pounds 10.4 ounces for a pair of men’s size 10.5 (the listed weight is 2 lbs.
 6.8 oz.), the Acrux TR is no featherweight, but it’s still reasonably light given its technical intentions.
 The weight—or lack thereof—was immediately noticeable when I tried the boots on and became even more pronounced after my first long outing of over 7 hours of hiking.
 And stacked up against similar models designed for tackling challenging terrain, the Acrux is very competitive.
 For example, the Salomon Quest 4D 3 GTX (2 lbs.
 13.2 oz.) clocks in quite a bit heavier, while the Scarpa Zodiac Plus GTX and Lowa Renegade GTX Mid weigh around the same at 2 pounds 6.4 ounces and 2 pounds 7 ounces respectively.
 As I touched on above, Arc’teryx sacrificed cushioning and trimmed down the upper to shave weight, but it did translate to a nimble feel.